 The capital and largest city of Ohio topped Kauffman’s list in “share of scale-ups,” which refers to the number of companies that start small and grow to at least 50 employees within 10 years.
 Columbus continues to encourage this growth with its Small Business Program, which offers free professional-development training for small businesses and their employees.

 The city might be known best for its Indianapolis 500 car race, but the state’s largest city and capital is making a name for itself in the technology industry.
-The state is investing $1 billion in innovation and entrepreneurship under a 2016 plan proposed by then-Governor Mike Pence, who is now the U.S. vice president.
+The state is investing $1 billion over 10 years in innovation and entrepreneurship under a 2016 plan proposed by then-Governor Mike Pence, who is now the U.S. vice president.

-The city will soon be home to Facebook Inc.’s newest data center and has had success in connecting the entrepreneurial community through outlets like the Silicon Prairie News, an online publication for tech innovation in the Midwest.
+The city is home to Facebook Inc.’s newest data center and has had success in connecting the entrepreneurial community through outlets like the Silicon Prairie News, an online publication for tech innovation in the Midwest.
 Host of the Big Omaha Conference — which brings together small-business founders, investors and emerging leaders — the city has become a central location for innovation, in addition to being geographically central to the United States.

 Fans of country music know of Nashville, but this state capital is increasingly known as an emerging tech hub.
 Tennessee offers a variety of grants and resources to small businesses through the Nashville Entrepreneur Center’s advisory program, which connects young entrepreneurs with experts in their industries.